RealistikDash/Pycord/README.md

 # Troubleshooting
 If the new responder gives you an error about local variables, enter '/changeid {your channel id}'

+If you having an issue connecting, this could mean a few things.
+Firstly, it can mean you misentered the token.
+It can also mean you are entering an account from a new location and you need to verify the location via email.
+Lastly, it can mean the Discord API is blocked too.
+This can be solved by using a site like repl.it or a VPS to run Pycord.

 # Pycord Resonder Commands

 The responder has it's own commands to save you time coding them in.